Law Firms & CPA Firms are Targets of Organized Hackers

 I think we can all agree that the FBI is badass.
 So when they say something is threatening us, it’s for real.
 In November 2009, the FBI issued their first official warnings concerning spear phishing attacks targeting U.S. firms.

 Hacking concept - Transparent hands over computer keyboardA spear phishing attack is when an e-mail is sent to a high-level executive of a firm that appears to originate from another high-level executive within the firm.
 The e-mail from the attacker has the same e-mail convention that the firm uses (e.g., john.smith@lawfirm.com) and the content of the e-mail can be as simple as, “After our conversation last week, I found this interesting article that I thought was very much on point for your matter.”
 The e-mail has an embedded link that, if clicked, takes the recipient to a website that downloads the referenced article as well as a payload allowing remote access to that computer system.
-This is an entry point into the corporate network and, depending upon the level of access the victim has, the computer hacker can laterally access other resources and data as well.
+This is an entry point into the corporate network and, depending upon the level of access the victim has, the hacker can laterally access other resources and data as well.

 In their initial warning, the FBI stated that they had “assessed with high confidence that hackers are using spear phishing e-mails with malicious payloads to exploit U.S. law firms and public relations firms.”
 Since then, we have seen a dramatic increase in successful compromises of these law firms, public relations firms, CPA firms, and other professional service organizations.
 The common denominator among each of these industries is sensitive client information.